Trust-Governed Health Plans for Government Contractors

 • Administrative coordination across carriers and TPAs

-In addition, we install TrustFirst™ Architecture — an independent fiduciary governance framework purpose-built for Service Contract Act and prevailing wage employers.
+In addition, we install TrustFirst™ Architecture — an independent trust-governed fiduciary framework purpose-built for Service Contract Act and prevailing wage employers.

 This is not enhanced brokerage.